ProjectAJ14/flutter-coverage-action/README.md

     with:
       flutter-version: 3.19.6

-  - name: Generate coverage report
+  - name: 📊 Reports Coverage to Github Pages
     uses: ProjectAJ14/flutter-coverage-action@v1
     with:
       use-melos: false